Briefing document

 It is comparatively easy to lose the full benefit of BPR where a company or a group of companies undertake investment related activities unrelated to their qualifying business activities.
 For this reason, it is important to keep the activities of a company or a group of companies under periodic review.

-This note reflects the law in force as at 18 November 2025.
-It also comments on changes that are due to be made from 6 April 2026 but which have not yet been enacted.
-Changes may be made before enactment.
+This note reflects the law in force as at 21 April 2026.
 This note does not cover all aspects of this subject.
 To find out more about any aspect of the above, please discuss with your usual Deloitte contact or the contact below.

 For further information visit our website at www.deloitte.co.uk.